 A lot of people are.
-Even if you think that being single in your 40s is a bit strange, there’s nothing wrong with being single in your middle age.
-Instead, not having a partner or family in middle age is accompanied by plenty of significant benefits.
+Even if you think that being single in your 40s is strange, there’s nothing wrong with being single in your middle ages.
+Instead, not having a partner or family in middle age is accompanied by many significant benefits.

-Still, if you’re unsure about the way you’re perceived in society because you’re already over 40 and single or you don’t understand how you feel about yourself, keep on reading.
+Still, if you’re unsure about how you’re perceived in society because you’re already over 40 and single or don’t understand how you feel about yourself, keep on reading.
 Why?

 What does it feel like to be single in your 40s?

-You get up, slowly make your breakfast, dress based on your own preferences, and make plans to spend the rest of the day productively.
-Or rest, have fun and enjoy the benefits of being all alone because you don’t have any responsibilities towards anyone.
+You get up, slowly make your breakfast, dress based on your preferences, and plan to spend the rest of the day productively.
+Or rest, have fun, and enjoy the benefits of being alone because you don’t have any responsibilities.